zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/access-rules.md

 {{% alert color="info" %}}
 You cannot set *Write* access to attributes which are calculated.
 This includes both attributes where the attribute value is set to **Calculated** and attributes of type *Autonumber*.
 {{% /alert %}}

-Attributes and associations which are added to an entity in the domain model will default to allowing no access to any module roles.
-This improves security by forcing you to choose who can access any new information which is added to the domain model and is a change from the old editor where you could set default rights for new members (described in [Member Read and Write Rights Section](#member-access), above).

 See [Attribute Changes and Security Constraints](#attribute-changes), above, for important considerations about giving access to attributes.